rubenbaer/ooplss/README.md

 Directory Structure
 -------------------

-    ./articles  -- A bunch of articles used for the project 2 and the thesis /tstp    -- Articles used in the project 2 (Type Systems: Theory and Practice)
+    ./articles  -- A bunch of articles used for the project 2 and this thesis
+              /tstp    -- Articles used in the project 2 (Type Systems: Theory and Practice)
               /beo1    -- Articles received from beo1 for the project 2
               /thesis  -- Some new articles for the thesis /simons  -- A serie of articles written by Anthony J.H.
-Simons for the Journal of Object Technology
-    ./doc       -- Documentation
+                          Simons for the Journal of Object Technology ./doc       -- Documentation
     ./minutes   -- Minutes from our meetings
     ./src       -- Source code
     ./test      -- JUnit test code
     ./build     -- Temporary build output directory
-    ./grammar   -- OOPLSS's grammar definition and grammar gunit test files
+    ./grammar   -- OOPLSS's grammar definition and grammar gunit tests

 A Very Short Introduction to Git